 This post was inspired by my soul-colleague Joe Campanella, founder of Peer-Pods.
 It was helped enormously by the beautiful souls who participated in the live event where I recorded the accompanying video.

-To receive invitations to my live events and announcements of classes and more, subscribe to my newsletter (different from this blog).
+To receive the link to purchase my three-class, in-depth course recording, “Mastering Your Money Flow,” complete the form below.
+And to receive invitations to my live events and announcements of classes and more, subscribe to my newsletter (different from this blog).